danloveg/COMP3430-Operating-Systems-A3/README.md

 ### Question 3

 From a terminal, descend into the Q3 directory: `cd Q3`.
-The process of running Q3 is the exact same as question 2, although question 3 adds another executable program called `shutdown`.
+The process of running question 3 is the exact same as question 2, although question 3 adds another executable program called `shutdown`.

 After the server and client are running, you can use the `shutdown` executable to effectively shut the server down.
 The shutdown program takes one argument, to run it use: `./shutdown <printer pid>`.
 To get the printer's Process ID (pid), look at the messages the printer outputs.
 Each message starts with `Printer  <number> ...`, that number is the printer's pid.